Swap Execution Facilities

-CVA Desks are a post Dodd Frank part of the process to centralize the amount of money a bank makes from a certain client or vice versa.
+- CVA Desks are a post-Dodd-Frank part of the process to centralize the amount of money a bank makes from a certain client or vice versa.

-Client required to return the email signifying they agree with the economic terms of the transaction.
+- The client required to return the email signifying they agree with the economic terms of the transaction.

-The clients name and internal number
+- The client’s name and internal number

-It’s affiliation with a Parent client will be indicated in the type of number
+- An affiliation with a Parent client will be indicated in the type of number

-The reference number given to the counterparties
+- The reference number is given to the counterparties

-This electronic message, for bilateral transactions will include attachments with:
+- This electronic message, for bilateral transactions, will include attachments with: